orangeandbronze/spring-jdbc-routing-datasource/README.md

 The `LazyConnectionDataSourceProxy` was necessary since Spring will initially get a `Connection` *before* a transaction synchronization is initialized.
 Thus, the needed information in `TransactionSynchronizationManager` has not yet been provided when the `getConnection()` call is made.
 To work around this, the `LazyConnectionDataSourceProxy` provides a *dummy* connection until the first creation of a `Statement`.

 A much *cleaner* implementation is provided by `TransactionDefinitionRoutingDataSource`.

+Please see the [configuration](https://github.com/orangeandbronze/spring-jdbc-routing-datasource/blob/master/src/test/java/com/orangeandbronze/springframework/jdbc/ReadOnlyRoutingDataSourceConfig.java) used in tests.
+You can use this as a starting point.

 ## TransactionDefinitionRoutingDataSource